fredericobutzke/Simulated_Annealing/README.md

 python Simulated_Annealing.py -i hw3.data -t 10 -a .9 -b 1 -m 10 -x .5

 Where,
-"-i <inputfile>"
+-i inputfile
-"-t <initial temperature>"
+-t initial temperature
--a <cooling rate, alpha>
+-a cooling rate, alpha
--b <constant, beta>
+-b constant, beta

--m <time until next parameter update in Metropolis function>
+-m time until next parameter update in Metropolis function

--x <the value t should be to finish the execution>
+-x the value t should be to finish the execution

 -h help

 ##	Output
 The output displays the initial random netlist, the initial cost, the